Innovation, Economic Development & Upstate SCAugust 3, 2021

 The Upstate has experienced booming economic momentum in the last several decades.
 A shift beyond textiles.
 The multiplier effects of automotive and aerospace.
 Development and production of engineered materials, and more recent gains in life science and food manufacturing.

-The more than $17.3 billion in capital investment and 49,296 jobs announced by economic development agencies from 2011-2020 is the result of a collaborative, forward-thinking strategy to grow and diversify the region.
+The more than $3.9 billion billion in capital investment and 8,036 jobs announced by economic development agencies from 2018-2022 is the result of a collaborative, forward-thinking strategy to grow and diversify the region.

 And where big industry and entrepreneurism once seemed miles apart, they’ve grown increasingly related.
-They share opportunity, are driven by innovation in product, process and technology, and the balance between them enriches a community.
+They share opportunity.
+Both big industry and entrepreneurial ventures are driven by innovation in product, process and technology.
+And the balance between them enriches a community.
 The Upstate is fortunate to be at the crossroads of innovation, where manufacturing, talent and technology intersect.